 John Comerouski, P.T., graduated from Northwestern University in 1979 with a Bachelor's degree in Physical Therapy.
-Throughout the many years he has practiced physical therapy, nearly all have been devoted to orthopedic care.
-Although John has held continuous administrative and supervisory roles throughout this time, he has always chosen to maintain a full time patient case load.
+Throughout the many years, he has practiced physical therapy, nearly all have been devoted to orthopedic care.
+Although John has held continuous administrative and supervisory roles throughout this time, he has always chosen to maintain a full-time patient caseload.

 In 1984, after 4 years as a Senior Staff Therapist at Loyola Medical Center and a short stay as Assistant Director at Mount Sinai Medical Center, John accepted the position of Director of Mona Kea Physical Therapy.
 He was responsible for acute outpatient physical therapy until 1988.
-The caseload was entirely orthopedic with a large percentage of spine patients and work related injuries.
+The caseload was entirely orthopedic with a large percentage of spine patients and work-related injuries.

 Due to substantial growth, John assisted in the reorganization of Mona Kea Physical Therapy into Central DuPage Rehabilitation Center.
 He accepted the position of Director of Work Hardening, an emerging industrial rehab service.
-For 11 years, John performed Functional Capacity Evaluations, conducted injury prevention services, supervised work hardening patients, and managed on of the Midwest's largest industrial rehab programs.
+For 11 years, John performed Functional Capacity Evaluations, conducted injury prevention services, supervised work hardening patients, and managed one of the Midwest's largest industrial rehab programs.

 After the acquisition of Central DuPage Rehabilitation Center by HealthSouth in 1994, John accepted the position of Regional Clinical Industrial Rehab Specialist.
 In addition to his day to day patient care and administrative responsibilities, John provided clinical guidance to 12 local industrial rehab providers.